Ichiro Suzuki: 2008

+Suzuki had 213 hits in 2008, his eighth straight 200-hit season.
+This tied the 107-year-old record set by Wee Willie Keeler.
+Typically, Suzuki was among baseball's leaders in reaching base on an error (14 times in 2008, more than any other batter in the AL), and in infield hits (his 56 were the most in the majors).
+Suzuki amassed an estimated 694 infield hits in his U.S. career.
+Detroit third baseman Brandon Inge told The New York Times, "I wish you could put a camera at third base to see how he hits the ball and see the way it deceives you.
+You can call some guys' infield hits cheap, but not his.
+He has amazing technique."
+In May 2008, Suzuki stole two bases, giving him a career total of 292, surpassing the previous Seattle Mariners team record of 290 set by second baseman Julio Cruz.
+Cruz, who worked on Spanish-language broadcasts of Mariners games at the time, was watching from the broadcast booth as Suzuki broke his record.

-On 29 July 2008, Ichiro became the second-youngest player to amass 3,000 top-level professional hits (1,278 in Japan + 1,722 in the U.S.) after Ty Cobb.
+On July 29, 2008, Suzuki became the second-youngest player to amass 3,000 top-level professional hits (1,278 in Japan and 1,722 in the U.S.) after Ty Cobb.
 He also became just the second Japanese professional to get 3,000 hits.
 (Nippon Professional Baseball's record holder is Isao Harimoto, with 3,085 hits).

-By 2008, it had emerged in the media that Ichiro was known within baseball for his tradition of exhorting the American League team with a profanity-laced pregame speech in the clubhouse prior to the MLB All-Star Game.
-Asked if the speech had had any effect on the AL's decade-long winning streak, Ichiro deadpanned, "I've got to say over 90 percent."
+By 2008, it had emerged in the media that Suzuki was known within baseball for his tradition of exhorting the American League team with a profanity-laced pregame speech in the clubhouse prior to the MLB All-Star Game.
+Asked if the speech had had any effect on the AL's decade-long winning streak, Suzuki deadpanned, "I've got to say over 90 percent."
 Minnesota first baseman Justin Morneau describes the effect: "If you've never seen it, it's definitely something pretty funny.
 It's hard to explain, the effect it has on everyone.
 It's such a tense environment.
 Everyone's a little nervous for the game, and then he comes out.
 He doesn't say a whole lot the whole time he's in there, and all of a sudden, the manager gets done with his speech, and he pops off."
 Boston's slugger David Ortiz says simply, "It's why we win."